 - Anna was diagnosed with RA 12 years ago.
 She continually takes methotrexate and a TNF (tumor necrosis factor) inhibitor.
 Occasionally, Anna is prescribed prednisone to control flareups.
 Anna is disabled due to deformity in her toe joints from RA.
 She is unable to work.
 Anna has been diagnosed with atherosclerosis and lung nodules.
 Anna received a Decline and did not qualify for traditional fully-underwritten life insurance.
 However, Anna didn’t despair!
 She quickly met with an agent who is an expert in rheumatoid arthritis to discuss whether or not a Graded Benefit Life Insurance policy made sense.
 Anna knows there are always life insurance options available to protect her family.

 Methotrexate isn’t the only thing life insurance companies pay close attention to.
+You need to know that no life insurance carriers are identical in regards to underwriting arthritis!

 Other Things Life Insurance Companies Want To Know About You